bmholda/bmholda/README.md

 # 💫 About Me:
-I'm currently working on an AI Generator using Next.js, Prisma, TailwindCSS, TypeScript, and Dall-E API<br>I'm looking to collaborate on a 2D co-op game where friends can play together and complete tasks<br>I'm looking for help with training an AI to play a video game more me<br>I'm currently learning how to reverse-engineer an API<br>Ask me about anime<br>Fun fact: The first-ever computer "bug" was an actual bug!
+I'm currently working on an AI Generator using Next.js, Prisma, TailwindCSS, TypeScript, and Dall-E API<br>I'm looking to collaborate on a 2D co-op game where friends can play together and complete tasks<br>I'm looking for help with training an AI to play a video game fore me<br>I'm currently learning how to reverse-engineer an API<br>Ask me about anime<br>Fun fact: The first-ever computer "bug" was an actual bug!
 In 1947, computer scientists working on the Harvard Mark II found a moth stuck in a relay, causing a malfunction.
 They taped the moth into their logbook with the caption: "First actual case of bug being found."
 This is where the term "debugging" comes from! 🐛💻

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/brandonholda) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/brandonholda/) [![TikTok](https://img.shields.io/badge/TikTok-%23000000.svg?logo=TikTok&logoColor=white)](https://tiktok.com/@brandonholda)